xychen2022/ContextualStructuralSimilarity/README.md

 # ContextualStructuralSimilarity

 In the released code, we demonstrate the use of our method for pancreas segmentation using NIH pancreas dataset.
-However, the same model can be used for other organs.
+However, the same method can be used for other organs accurately and efficiently.
 To use the code, follow the 3 steps below.

 Step1: Data preprocessing